25-MDDN242/time-based-media-Peachblossoms2077/README.md

 I decided to do the digital clock made up of clockfaces one, #8.
 Instead of clockfaces though, it just has white circles but hey, it works.
 The exercise was good practice for my future projects and assignments.
 Thanks Phoebe.

+In-class Commit 04/03

+I didn't get to do much, my project is kinda heavily image-based so I just started work on the day and night cycle of the clock.
+I tried to implement (steal code) a color gradient into the sky for a more natural look but this is strangely complicated once I tried to connect to color changes to obj.hours.
+Very confused.

+I'll try to do more at home.